syncfusion-content/uwp-docs/uwp/DataGrid/Printing.md

 ### Setup columns to be printed

-SfDataGrid allows you to the exclude the columns while printing the grid.
+Data Grid allows you to the exclude the columns while printing the grid.
 You can change the column list by overriding the [GetColumnNames](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.GridPrintManager.html#Syncfusion_UI_Xaml_Grid_GridPrintManager_GetColumnNames) method in [PrintManagerBase](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.PrintManagerBase.html) class.

 {% tabs %}
 {% highlight c# %}